Insulinoma

 As a result, patients present symptoms of low blood glucose (hypoglycemia), which are improved by eating.
 The diagnosis of an insulinoma is usually made biochemically with low blood glucose, elevated insulin, proinsulin, and C-peptide levels, and confirmed by localizing the tumour with medical imaging or angiography.
 The definitive treatment is surgery.

 Signs and symptoms

 Patients with insulinomas usually develop neuroglycopenic symptoms.
-These include recurrent headache, lethargy, diplopia, and blurred vision, particularly with exercise or fasting.
+These include recurrent headache, lethargy, diplopia, altered mental status, and blurred vision, particularly with exercise or fasting.
 Severe hypoglycemia may result in seizures, coma, and permanent neurological damage.
-Symptoms resulting from the catecholaminergic response to hypoglycemia (i.e. tremulousness, palpitations, tachycardia, sweating, hunger, anxiety, nausea) are not as common.
-Sudden weight gain is sometimes seen.
+Neuroglycopenic symptoms are more prominent in insulinoma, however patients may also have symptoms resulting from the catecholaminergic response to hypoglycemia (i.e. tremulousness, palpitations, tachycardia, sweating, hunger, anxiety, nausea).
+Weight gain is sometimes seen, as patients may eat more frequently to manage symptoms.

 Diagnosis

 The diagnosis of insulinoma is suspected in a patient with symptomatic fasting hypoglycemia.
 The conditions of Whipple’s triad need to be met for the diagnosis of "true hypoglycemia" to be made: